+At the second half of this practice placement, the students transition between knowledge application and consolidation.
 Although students at this stage interact with the PE to varying degrees to solve problems and make decisions, they can make meaningful contributions as members of the team.
-Students begin to share and assume responsibility for some components of practice.
+Students begin to share and assume responsibility for all components of practice.
 Students should be encouraged to try and develop their own ideas and insights regarding clients, engage in discussion of solutions to clinical problems and begin to make decisions about the most viable course of action.
 Students should be encouraged to engage in self-analysis and reflection and to share and integrate previous learning experiences into their practice

 Each student is individual and proceeds at different paces, at different stages and in different areas throughout the programme.
 We foresee that the course at UCC will promote the earlier stages in years two and three with year four being the consolidation, integration year.
-Year 2 is concerned with knowledge application under a directive teaching style (see diagram below).
+Year 3 is concerned with the move between transition to consolidation under a coaching teaching style (see diagram below).